 The Sony MDR-7506 are another affordable option that brings some nice surprises for you.
 Their design features a nice, sturdy construction making sure that the headphones will have a long lifespan.
 There’s some nice padding on the earcups and the headband.
 Therefore, the headphones are very comfortable to wear and won’t make your head go in pain when you’re using them.
-The earcups can also swivel so to make your experience with the headphones better and to make them more compact for transportation.
+The earcups can also swivel so to make your listening experience with the headphones better and to make them more compact for transportation.

 These headphones feature 40 mm drivers that will make sure the sound you hear is strong and rich.
 The larger diaphragm and the neodymium magnets also improve the quality of sound.
-The headphones have a frequency response that ranges from 10Hz to 20,000Hz and an impedance of 63 ohms.
-Their earcups are closed, and they successfully isolate the outside noise.
+The headphones have a frequency response range from 10Hz to 20,000Hz and an impedance of 63 ohms.
+Their earcups are closed, and they successfully isolate the external noise.
 Furthermore, the headphones feature a 9.8 feet cord with a golden connector for a comfortable usage of the headphones.
 The design of the Sony MDR-7506 features a collapsible structure making them the perfect headphones to travel with or store.

 The Sony MDR-7506 offer you a good, studio-quality sound.
 The low frequencies are pleasant and natural, and they are not too strong or too weak.
-The middle frequencies are detailed, accurate, and they are very clear.
+The middle frequencies are detailed, accurate sound, and they are very clear.
 When it comes to the higher frequencies, they are not too intense.
 Even though it’s somewhat more accented than the middle frequencies and the bass, the treble remains very clear and precise.

-Like in the case of some of the previous headphone models, the fixed cable is a bit of an issue when it comes to the Sony MDR-7506 too.
+Like in the case of some of the previous headphone models, the fixed cable is a bit of an issue when it comes to the Sony MDR7506 too.
 Of course, considering the durability of the MDR-7506, the cable will serve you well for quite a long time.
 However, if the cable does tear, you can get it repaired.

 What to expect from studio headphones under $100